gems-uff/refactoring-merge/README.md

 ### Prerequisites

-This project requires python, pygit2, libgit2, mysql and RefactoringMiner, and it was tested on the following versions:
+This project requires Python, pygit2, libgit2, Mysql and RefactoringMiner, and it was tested on the following versions:

 ```
 python==3.6